ClarissaIngraham/azure-network-protocols/README.md

 - Ubuntu Server 20.04

 <h2>Actions and Observations</h2>
-Welcome in this tutorial we will be going over Network Security Groups and Inspecting Network Protocols.
-You will first create a resource group in Azure, and within that resource group you will create two VM's(Virtual Machines).
+Welcome first you will be going over where you will create the resource group and the 2 VM's(Virtual Machines).
+You will first create a resource group in Azure, and within that resource group you will create two VM's.
 One will be a Linux machine and the other will be a Windows 10 machine.
 These 2 VM's must be assigned to the same virtual network and have 2vcps (2 Virtual Central Processing Units).
 </p>
 <br />
 <p>